Full details of each lot are displayed, except the lot number, estimate and price. You must be a subscriber to view lot numbers, estimates and prices.

 A Nepalese wooden mask, Magar People,19th to early 20th century, Powerfully carved as an angry male face with incised decoration.
 Together with a fitted metal stand.
 20 cm high, 15 cm wide.
 30 cm high total height with stand.
 Other Notes: the Magar of the Nepalese middle hills practice 'Shamanism' mixing elements of Buddhism and Hinduism.
 Shamans and special dancers performed with such masks and costumes during sacred ceremonies and theatrical performances.

 An ivory coast carved female maternity 'Waka Sran' figure, Baule/Akan people, early to mid 20th century, carved as a standing female carrying a baby on her back, with black pigment applied in sections, mounted on wooden stand.
 The figure 35 cm high, 8 cm wide, total height 37 cm.
-Provenance: purchased by the vendor from a U.S. Collection.
+Provenance: Purchased by the vendor from a U.S. Collection.
 Other Notes: the Baule believe that in the otherworld called 'Blolo', all human beings were married before birth.
 These spirit spouses called 'Blolo bian' (spirit…

 An ivory coast wood Heddle pulley, Guro people, mid 20th century, carved as the bust of a woman, with a pulley below.
 23 cm high, 7 cm wide.
 Other Notes: These heddle pulleys were used on traditional narrow band looms by the Guro people, and like other functional daily life objects, were decorated for the weaver's delight.

 A Togo 'Vodun/Vodou' wooden 'Mami Wata' cult figure, Ewe people, mid 20th century, carved as female figure riding an elephant holding a spear.
 42 cm high, 26 cm wide.
-Provenance: purchased from a U.S. Private collection.
+Provenance: Purchased from a U.S. Private collection.

 A Congolese wooden 'Mbwoongntey' cup, Kuba people, Colonial school period, circa 1940, modelled as the head of a young woman with braided hair, geometric decoration and a handle to the rear.
 18.5 cm high, 12 cm wide.
-Provenance: purchased from an Austrian private collection.
+Provenance: Purchased from an Austrian private collection.
 Other Notes: based on the traditional palm-wine drinking cups, this example dates to the early colonial school period.

 A Burkina Faso wooden 'Wan Balinga' mask, Mossi people, early to mid 20th century, modelled as a heavilly stylized head with a elaborate headdress and geometric decoration.
 23 cm high, 14 cm wide (excluding stand).
 Provenance: Bonham's, period Art and design, Los Angeles 26/08/2012.
 Other Notes: this mask evokes a mythical figure who was the mother of the first Mossi ruler.
 Such masks are most typically worn and danced with on the occasion of the funeral of a male or female elder as escorts of the corpse…